 Identifying risk and mitigating it

-Whilst we embrace changing priorities, too much change within an active sprint will compromise a team’s ability to deliver effectively (and should actually raise questions on the planning process).
+Whilst we embrace changing priorities, too much change within an active sprint will compromise a team’s ability to deliver effectively (and should raise questions on the planning process).
 With Ticket Scope, you can track any key tickets being added or removed from a sprint.
-Great for retros and in stand-ups.
+Great for retros and stand-ups.

 New bugs/defects, particularly those from Production, can derail teams very quickly.
 It’s important to track the arrival of new bugs that can sidetrack teams.
 Even if bugs aren’t immediately resolved, the triage process may (and often does) distract teams from their core focus on delivering sprint work.
 We recommend filtering by critical bugs (e.g. P1 and P2), as well as distinguishing between bugs originating from production vs your “QA/UAT” process.

 We recommend that every organisation has a set of “North Star” or “Golden” metrics they use to measure their overall delivery effectiveness.
 Sprint retrospectives provide a great opportunity to reflect on how the work delivered in that sprint has contributed to the overall progress against these metrics, especially as some of these metrics cover activities that extend beyond the time box of a sprint.

 Lead time and Cycle time remain two of the most important metrics, as they reflect one of Agile’s core values: the “early and continuous delivery of valuable software”.
 During each team’s retrospective, they should reflect on how the sprint’s deliverables have impacted the trend over time, and examine where they are opportunities to improve in future sprints.